OUTDOOR WOOD: All You Need to Know About Oiling

 What’s the Catch?

-Exterior wood regularly disappoints people because the hidden workload of finishing and refinishing with paint or varnish is massive.
+Exterior wood regularly disappoints people, mostly because the hidden workload of finishing and refinishing with paint or varnish is massive.
 I’ve yet to see anything better than simple, reliable and under-appreciated oiling for certain applications.
 It certainly deserves to be better known.

 7 Shares